skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

    - covid-19 reinfection
    - is there a possibility of getting infected again
    - Can a affected person catch be affected by the virus again
+   - any chances of getting corona virus more than once?

 ## intent:covid-19 testing